V4Fire/Client/src/components/base/b-list/README.md

 < b-list :active = true | :dataProvider = 'MyProvider'
 ```

-### Use of the component with the creation of additional component for each item
+### Using the component with creating an additional component for each element

 ```
 < b-list &